 UAlbany baseball first played in Division I in 2000, winning their first-ever Division I contest at Varsity Field.
 There is no official listed capacity for the field, but there is plenty of standing room if for some reason the bleachers are completely filled.
 While not much more than some bleachers, Varsity Field is a fine venue to catch some Division I baseball if you don’t hold too high of expectations heading in.

-There is no where to get food, but you could bring food or drink in to the stadium.
+There is nowhere to get food, but you can bring food or drink in to the stadium.

-Nestled up against Indian Pond, Varsity Field is in the nicest section of UAlbany's sprawling campus.
+Nestled up against Indian Pond, Varsity Field is in the nicest section of UAlbany’s sprawling campus.
 There are no covered seats, just one set of larger bleachers directly behind home plate and another couple of smaller sets down the foul lines.
-There is also a nice berm down the third base line that a good number of fans were enjoying.
-All of the bleachers are metal without backs, your standard bleachers.
-The field itself is beautiful, and there's a large UAlbany logo behind home plate.
+There is also a nice berm down the third base line that a good number of fans can enjoy.
+All of the bleachers are metal without backs; your standard bleachers.
+The field itself is beautiful, and there’s a large UAlbany logo behind home plate.
 The only real oddity is the raised section of the center field fence.

 I would recommend sitting behind home plate, as this allows you to see the entire field.
 The berm also offers quality views, but it is more in the wind than the bleachers.
 The bleachers are not very comfortable, but a seat cushion could easily balance that out.
 One downfall to sitting behind home plate is that there is a metal bar that’s part of the backstop that obstructs your view of part of the field if you are sitting higher up in the bleachers.

 UAlbany’s dugout is on the first base side and their bullpen is further down in the right field corner.
 The visitor’s dugout and bullpen duplicates this along the left field line.
 There is a batting cage behind the left field wall.
 There are no suites, on-field promotions or mascots.
 This is a real no-frills baseball experience, but this purity can also be an attraction.